 There are a lot of different opinions on this, but honestly I not noticed an increase in the number of plants that grow when it is used.
 If you are curious, you can try it, but it definitely is not a quick fix!

-Can you propagate succulents in any season?
+Can you propagate in any season?

 So that is how to propagate succulents!
 These are the techniques I use to get the best growth.
 Try them out to propagate your plants like a pro!